Singularity-Coder/Instant-Kotlin/README.md

     }
 }
 ```
+* **Structured Concurrency**
-* Do work in background sequentially and then post results in UI thread (Structured Concurrency)
+Do work in background sequentially and then post results in UI thread
 ```Kotlin
 // How to execute async operations sequentially while blocking thread its running on?
 // If we forget to keep a reference to the newly launched coroutine, it still runs.